codesshaman/docker_wordpress_mariadb_nginx_php_alpine/README.md

 OPEN:
 http://localhost/

+WORDPRESS INSTALL:

+Use dbname, username and password from mysql service enviroment in file docker-compose.yml.

+Change this enviroment variables to set your names and password.

 Docker create folder mysql/data with mariadb data and mysql/logs for mariadb logs

 Docker create folder "wordpress" with all wordpress files.